 Emily Heath will be teaching From Snowflakes to Seashells: Exploring Fractals at SIM Camp Omega.
 She is also the program coordinator for SIM Camp.
 She is a third year graduate student in mathematics interested in graph theory and combinatorics.
 In her free time, Emily loves reading and watching Netflix.

 Claire Merriman is the director of SIM Camp.
 She is currently a fifth year graduate student in mathematics, interested in differential geometry and number theory.
 She ran the Making and Breaking Codes course at SIM Camp Epsilon in 2016, and created and ran the Number Theory and Cryptology class at the 2015 camp.

-Simone Sisneros-Thiry is an assistant program coordinator for the 2016 SIM Camp.
+Simone Sisneros-Thiry is an assistant program coordinator for the 2018 SIM Camp, and was program coordinator in 2016 and 2017.
 She is a fourth year graduate student in mathematics interested in combinatorial number theory and mathematics education.
 Simone studied secondary education at the University of Maine at Farmington, and continues to split her time between learning math, teaching math, and learning about teaching math.

 Jennifer McNeilly is a faculty organizer at SIM Camp.
 She has been Director of the Math Merit Program for Emerging Scholars since 2001.
 She has won multiple teaching awards, primarily teaching courses at the precalculus level.
 She is also an advisor to the math majors in the secondary education program.

 Support is provided by:

 - Office of Public Engagement, University of Illinois for a Public Engagement Grant

 - Department of Mathematics, University of Illinois

 - Association for Women in Mathematics, University of Illinois